home-assistant/addons/ssh/README.md

 ## About

-Setting up an SSH server allows access to your Home Assistant folders with any SSH client.
-It also includes a command-line tool to access the Home Assistant API.
+Setting up an environment which allows to access Home Assistant using a shell.
+The environment has access to Home Assistant folders and comes with command-line editors such as nano and vim.
+Furthermore, the Home Assistant CLI (command-line tool) allows accessing the Home Assistant API using the shell.

+The shell is accessible as a web terminal and remotely via SSH.

 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg
 [amd64-shield]: https://img.shields.io/badge/amd64-yes-green.svg